Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Introduction

-The Miller Harrison inconsistency result relates to estimation of the {\em number} of clusters, not the classification itself.
-The authors do not pursue this, but they provide examples of the structure estimators, like \emph{the MAP partition}, which maximises the posterior probability and \emph{the mean partition}, introduced in \cite{bib:huelsenbeck2007inference}, which minimises the sum of the squared distance between the mean partition and all partitions sampled by the MCMC algorithm which they run.
-The {\em distance} is the minimum number of individuals that have to be deleted from both partitions to make them the same.
+The Miller and Harrison inconsistency result relates to estimation of the {\em number} of clusters, not the classification itself.
+While they do not pursue this, they do provide examples of the structure estimators, such as the \emph{MAP} (maximal a posteriori) partition, which maximises the posterior probability and the \emph{mean partition}, introduced in \cite{bib:huelsenbeck2007inference}, which minimises the sum of the squared distance between the mean partition and all partitions sampled by the MCMC algorithm which they run, where the {\em distance} is the minimum number of individuals that have to be deleted from both partitions to make them the same.

-Of course, in applications, the set of candidates must restricted, since the space of all possible partitions is too large for an exhaustive search.
-Huelsenbeck and Andolfatto do this by running an MCMC algorithm and restricting attention to the partitions sampled by the algorithm.

-This article presents results that concern the asymptotic properties of the MAP estimator when the base measure and component distributions are multivariate normal.
-This approach seems to be a natural choice.
-It is listed, for example, in \cite{bib:fritsch} as an established method where.
-Section B1 in Supplement B presents a short simulation study which indicates the utility of this approach.
-Of course, the set of possible candidates for the maximiser has to be restricted.
-For example, \cite{bib:dahl2006} suggests choosing the MAP estimator from the sample from the posterior.
+This article presents developments that concern the properties of the MAP estimator in a {\em Gaussian} mixture model, where the cluster {\em centres} are generated according to a Gaussian distribution and, conditioned on the cluster centre, the observations within a cluster are generated by Gaussian distribution.
+The clusters are generated according to a Dirichlet Process.
+Analysing the MAP partition seems to be a natural choice.
+It is listed, for example, in \cite{bib:fritsch} as an established method.
+Of course, the set of possible candidates for the maximiser has to be restricted, since the space of partitions is too large for an exhaustive search.
+For example, \cite{bib:dahl2006} suggests choosing the MAP estimator from a sample from the posterior.
 He notes, however, a potential problem of this approach; there may be only a small difference in the posterior probability between two significantly different partitions.
-This may indicate that the classifier is giving the wrong answer as a result of mis-specification of the within-cluster covariance parameter.
+This may indicate that the classifier is giving the wrong answer as a consequence of mis-specification of the within-cluster covariance parameter.
 We investigate such instability in our examples.

-Our analysis concerns behaviour of the `true' MAP, chosen among all possible partitions and therefore presents the `best' case for the approximate methods that are employed.
-The results are therefore of value to the practitioner.